anssilaitila/shared-files/README.txt

 == Changelog ==

+= 1.5.8 =
+* Search form is now visible when a category is defined for shortcode, and the dropdown contains only the subcategories of the defined category.
+  You may hide the search using the hide_search=1 parameter with the shortcode.
+(Pro)
+* Custom icon for YouTube-links (Free)

 = 1.5.7 =
 * New feature (Free and Pro): options to set custom images for file type icons (see settings)
 * New feature (Pro): a new view to list categories / list files by category (see Help / Support -page)